What is a Chorus? What's a Refrain?

 Sometimes you may not want your audience to sing along; maybe you just want them to listen and feel connected to your words, creating a bond with your lyric.

-Learn How To Structure Your Chorus & Refrain
+How to Structure Your Chorus & Refrains